-With our southern European roots it's not surprise we love wine, we love food and we love wine in our food.
+With our southern European roots, it's not surprise we love wine, we love food and we love wine in our food.

 We are always looking for ways to add the Gods' Nectar to our meals and below is a sampling of our favorite recipes.

-Salute and kali oraxi
+Salute and kali orexi!

-Sergio Neri’s Risotto with asparagus
+Sergio Neri’s Risotto with Asparagus

 Recipe for 4 people

-1.5 Cups of Arborio rice
+1.5 cups of Arborio rice

-1 Quart of chicken broth (home made chicken broth is best)
+1 quart of chicken broth (homemade chicken broth is best)

-2 Cups of asparagus tips 1 Medium size onion, chopped
+2 cups of asparagus tips

-2 Cups of grated Parmesan 1/3 Stick of butter
+2 cups of grated Parmesan

-2 Tablespoons of light cream
+2 tablespoons of light cream

 Keep chicken broth boiling in a separate pot on low heat while cooking rice.
 Sauté onions and asparagus in olive oil until onions turn clear.
 Add rice and sauté for 3 minutes until rice is sizzling hot.
 Add wine or spumante and cook until wine is fully absorbed.
 Add broth periodically as need to keep rice moist boiling on medium heat, stirring often to prevent sticking.
 Rice should be always soupy.
-When rice is fully cooked (al dente, not mushy!) add butter, cream, and Parmesan.
+When rice is fully cooked (al dente, not mushy!), add butter, cream and Parmesan.
 Turn stove off and stir rice vigorously for 1 minute.
 Pour rice in a serving bowl and let it stand for 5 minutes before serving.
-Garnish with parmesan and chopped parsley if desired.
+Garnish with parmesan and chopped parsley, if desired.

 White Wine Sangria

-For each bottle of Vidal add:
+For each bottle of Vidal Blanc add:

-1 orange sliced thin and quartered
+1 orange, sliced thin and quartered

-1 lemon sliced and quartered
+1 lemon, sliced and quartered

-1/2 lime sliced thin and quartered
+1/2 lime, sliced thin and quartered

-1 large ripe peach sliced thin (do not peel)
+1 large ripe peach, sliced thin (do not peel)